 The Village – organised by Welcome to Yorkshire, Leeds Business Improvement District (LeedsBID) and Leeds City Council - will be a hive of activity from Saturday 28 April-Sunday 6 May 2018 in celebration of the Tour de Yorkshire’s fourth edition and the first week of the Leeds International Festival.

-Over the eight days, cycling, music, art and animation will take centre stage as a host of attractions are lined up in the Leeds International Festival Spiegeltent and the Tour de Yorkshire’s fan hub, which will include the Eve of Tour presentation in front of thousands of people in The Village on Wednesday 2 May.
+Over the nine days, cycling, music, art and animation will take centre stage as a host of attractions are lined up in the Leeds International Festival Spiegeltent and the Tour de Yorkshire’s fan hub, which will include the Eve of Tour presentation in front of thousands of people in The Village on Wednesday 2 May.

 Welcome to Yorkshire Chief Executive Sir Gary Verity said: “It has been a long-held ambition of ours to launch a spectator fan hub which celebrates the Tour de Yorkshire and The Village will be an exciting place for cycling enthusiasts, food and drink lovers, festival goers and families.